 By embracing comprehensive GHG accounting and addressing all aspects of a company's activities, businesses can enjoy numerous advantages and contribute to a more sustainable future.

-In the pursuit of accurate and comprehensive greenhouse gas (GHG) emission measurements, businesses can utilize the Net0 carbon management tool to assess and report on all of the scopes of emissions.
-The Net0 tool is designed to streamline and optimize the process, making it more accessible for organizations of various sizes and industries.
+Businesses can utilize the Net0 carbon management tool to assess and report on all of the scopes of emissions.
+Net0 AI-first sustainability tools are designed to streamline and optimize the process, making it more accessible for organizations of various sizes and industries.

-By utilizing the Net0 carbon management tool, businesses can effectively measure all scopes of emissions and take the necessary steps towards a sustainable and carbon-neutral future.
+By utilizing the Net0 carbon management tool, businesses can effectively measure scopes 1, 2and 3 emissions and take the necessary steps towards a sustainable and carbon-neutral future.
 The tool's streamlined approach ensures that organizations can readily comply with evolving climate regulations, satisfy stakeholder expectations, and stay competitive in an increasingly eco-conscious market.

 Q: Do companies have to report Scope 3 emissions?

-A: Yes, companies will have to report on Scope 3 emissions under the new standard for corporate sustainability disclosure by the International Sustainability Standards Board (ISSB).
+A: Depending on the regional reporting directive and size of the company, it may be mandatory.
 Scope 3 emissions include emissions that originate along a company's supply chain and account for 90% of a company's overall emissions.
 To access Scope 3 data, companies need to establish transparent collaboration with suppliers and reciprocal climate data management.

 Q: What are scope 4 emissions?

-A: Scope 4 are described as avoided emissions, which means they are a result of the use of the product, and are now accounted for in the product carbon footprint.
+Scope 4 avoided emissions are a result of the use of a product, and are now accounted for in the product carbon footprint.
 By considering the carbon footprint during a product's life cycle, this should drive changes in consumer behavior.
 Additionally, home-working emissions, which also contribute to the overall carbon footprint, are considered scope 4.

 Q: How can companies ensure the accuracy of their emissions data when using the Net0 carbon management tool?